Award Application Window: April 15–August 16, 2020 at 6 p.m. (Central Time)

 2016 Debra Moser, PhD, MN

-- AHA partner for a minimum of 5 years with notable involvement in the CVSN Council.
+- AHA member for a minimum of 5 years with notable involvement in the CVSN Council.

 - Candidate must have an established and notable track record in mentoring future leaders in cardiovascular and stroke research, practice or leadership.